-In 2023, the Australian Space Agency's Katherine Bennell-Pegg became the first person to be trained as an astronaut under the Australian flag.
+In 2024, the Australian Space Agency's Katherine Bennell-Pegg became the first person to complete training as an astronaut under the Australian flag.

-She undertook a diverse training regiment at the European Astronaut Centre in Germany.
-This included medical training, space station robotic arm simulations, sea survival, foreign languages, human centrifuge, hypoxia and hypobaric awareness, diving in the neutral buoyancy facility to practice spacewalking and more.
+Her training at the European Astronaut Centre in Germany from 2023-2024 covered a wide range of areas.
+This included operating experiments in low gravity during parabolic flights, medical training, space station robotic arm simulations, survival training, foreign languages, human centrifuge, hypoxia and hypobaric awareness, diving in the neutral buoyancy facility to practice spacewalking and more.

-Katherine has developed knowledge and connections that can help create opportunities for Australian science and the international space ecosystem more broadly.
+Katherine is now fully qualified for missions to the International Space Station.
+She has also developed knowledge and connections that can help create opportunities for Australian scientists, engineers and innovators to be part of major international missions.